Broken Orchestra Remix Contest

 Now, we are inviting YOU to creatively remix these samples and produce new original works in any style and by any means you wish.
 A panel of Broken Instrument experts (comprised of acclaimed musicians, producers and industry folks) will then select 3 winners to receive cash prizes, software from our friends at Ableton and hardware from innovative ‘new kid on the Block’ ROLI.
 The winners will be featured on the Symphony For A Broken Orchestra album, alongside Pulitzer-prize winning composer David Lang’s new Broken Orchestra symphonic work.

-Symphony for a Broken Orchestra was commissioned by Temple Contemporary at The Tyler School of Art.
+Symphony for a Broken Orchestra was commissioned by Temple Contemporary at The Tyler School of Art and Architecture.
 Major support is provided by The Pew Center for Arts & Heritage, with additional support from the Barra Foundation.

 The Feb 16th, 2018 deadline has passed.

 If you have any questions about rules or guidelines please email firstname.lastname@example.org